 Figure 5: Animal effigy of a dog (soka:).
 Photo courtesy of a private collection.

-Aida was a Gogodala ancestral hero.
+Aida is a Gogodala ancestral hero.
 His society's most powerful items were a rattle also known as aida, and the huge powerful drum, diwaka.
 These were stored in special lofts in the longhouses.

 The large diwaka drums were owned by clans.
 Two types of smaller hand-held drums, one with the jaw-like open end typical of the Gulf, are owned by individuals.